raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

 </html>
 {% endhighlight %}

-The flask code to make use of the template looks the same as all other Flask code described, with the addition of the render_template() function. render_template() is passed several arguments.
-First the filename of the template, followed by all variables that will be available to the template
+The Flask code to make use of the template looks the same as all other Flask code described, with the addition of the render_template() function. render_template() is passed several arguments.
+First the filename of the template, followed by all variables that will be available to the template.

 {% highlight python %}
-from flask import render_template
+from Flask import render_template
 @app.route('/template')
 def template():
     return render_template('template_test.html',